My Story

-As a teenager, I suddenly found myself fighting to hold onto the foundational truths my whole life had been built on.
+I had always dreamed of writing stories that would reflect truth.
+But when I hit my teens, I found myself fighting to hold onto the foundational truths my whole life had been built on.

-Nothing dramatic had troubled my confidence.
-I simply became aware that the world was a lot bigger than I’d thought.
-How did I know the faith I had been brought up in was the right one?
-What if I had missed out on the truth simply because I hadn’t explored all the options?
-Though my Christian worldview held up under my questioning, I was afraid to commit myself to the God I so desperately wanted to believe in without first knowing I’d exhausted all the possibilities.
-This would have been impossible, and I wondered if I would ever be able to trust God enough to be sure of my relationship with Him.
+Nothing dramatic troubled my confidence.
+I simply became aware that the world was a lot bigger and more broken than I’d realized.
+How did I know the worldview I had been brought up with was the right one?
+What if I had missed out on the truth because I hadn’t explored all the options?
+If the God of the Bible was real, was he good?
+And if he was, could he ever accept someone who couldn’t imagine a future free of doubt?

 All my life, I had been looking forward to the moment when I would finally have all the right ideas collected in a tidy little box.
-Now, the longer I looked at God, I realized that exploring the depths of His character and beauty was a quest that would take me into eternity.
+But the longer I’ve looked at God, the more I’ve realized that exploring the depths of His character and beauty is a quest that will take me into eternity.

 After many years of developing stories in my head only to drop them when I matured faster than they did, I started seriously working on my first novel.